Dark Web Monitoring for Healthcare: Protect Patient Data

 Identify what preventive controls failed and what detection worked.
 Use this analysis to strengthen defenses.
 If credentials came from an infostealer, improve endpoint protection.
 If phishing succeeded, enhance training.

-An account takeover (ATO) is when an attacker gains unauthorized access to a legitimate user’s account using stolen credentials, session tokens, or social engineering.
-Once inside, attackers can steal data, commit fraud, deploy ransomware, or move laterally through networks.
+An account takeover (ATO) is when an attacker gains unauthorized access to a legitimate user’s account using stolen credentials or session tokens.
+Once inside, attackers can steal data and commit fraud.
+They can also deploy ransomware or move laterally through networks.